matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 further to the point where it is only used for binding addresses for lookup - which was the original intention of identity servers to begin with.

-Additionally, by clearly separating the threepid bind endpoint into two endpoints that each have a clear intention, the concept of attaching threepids to a Matrix user becomes a lot easier to reason about.
+Additionally, by clearly separating the original threepid endpoint into two endpoints that each have a clear intention, the concept of attaching threepids to a Matrix user becomes a lot easier to reason about.